 Heschel adapted this practice, placing an orange on her family's seder plate and asking each attendee to take a segment of the orange, make the blessing over fruit, and eat it as a gesture of solidarity with LGBTQ Jews and others who are marginalized within the Jewish community.
 They spit out the orange seeds, which were said to represent homophobia.

 This custom celebrates Miriam’s role in the deliverance from slavery and her help throughout the wandering in the wilderness.
 Place an empty cup alongside Elijah's cup and ask each attendee at the seder to pour a bit of water into the cup.
 With this new custom, we recognize that women have always been – and continue to be – integral to the continued survival of the Jewish community.

 We see the pouring of each person's water as a symbol of everyone's individual responsibility to respond to issues of social injustice.
 Learn more about Miriam's Cup, and use the Religious Action Center of Reform Judaism’s Miriam's Cup reading insert in your seder to honor the women in your life and remember Miriam's contributions to the Exodus.

 3. A Potato for Ethiopian Jewry

 In 1991, Israel launched Operation Solomon, a covert plan to bring Ethiopian Jews to the Holy Land.
-When these famished, downtrodden Jews arrived in Israel, many were so hungry and ill that they were unable to digest substantial food.
-Israeli doctors fed these new immigrants simple boiled potatoes and rice until their systems could take more food.
+When they arrived in Israel, many were so ill that they were unable to digest substantial food.
+Israeli doctors fed these new immigrants simple boiled potatoes and rice until their systems could handle more substantial food.

 4. Fair Trade Chocolate or Cocoa Beans for Labor Issues